Giovanni Giolitti: Social policy

-The majority also approved special laws for disadvantaged regions of the Southern Italy.
-Such measures, although they could not even come close to bridging the north-south differences, gave appreciable results.
-This policy's aim was to improve the economic conditions of the farmers from the south.

 1908 Messina earthquake

-On 28 December 1908, a strong earthquake of magnitude of 7.1 and a maximum Mercalli intensity scale of XI, hits Sicily and Calabria.
+On 28 December 1908, a strong earthquake of magnitude of 7.1 and a maximum Mercalli intensity scale of XI, hit Sicily and Calabria.
 About ten minutes after the earthquake, the sea on both sides of the Strait suddenly withdrew a 12-meter (39-foot) tsunami swept in, and three waves struck nearby coasts.
 It impacted hardest along the Calabrian coast and inundated Reggio Calabria after the sea had receded 70 meters from the shore.
 The entire Reggio seafront was destroyed and numbers of people who had gathered there perished.
 Nearby Villa San Giovanni was also badly hit.
 Along the coast between Lazzaro and Pellaro, houses and a railway bridge were washed away.
 The cities of Messina and Reggio Calabria were almost completely destroyed and between 75,000 and 200,000 lives were lost.

 News of the disaster was carried to Prime Minister Giolitti by Italian torpedo boats to Nicotera, where the telegraph lines were still working, but that was not accomplished until midnight at the end of the day.
 Rail lines in the area had been destroyed, often along with the railway stations.